xianghui/javascript101/content/lessons/1-5-objects.md

 Note that it is also possible to replace an existing method definition.
-Javascript will not prevent you from doing this by default, so you should be careful not to accidentally reassign methods unncessarily/wrongly.
+Javascript will not prevent you from doing this by default, so you should be careful not to accidentally reassign methods.

 ```javascript
 //continue from above example